freeCodeCamp/catphotoapp/README.md

 # CatPhotoApp

-This is the development repo for [FreeCodeCamp](https://freecodecamp.com)'s CatPhotoApp.
+This is the hosting branch for [FreeCodeCamp](https://freecodecamp.com)'s CatPhotoApp.

 It is live [here](https://atjonathan.github.io/catphotoapp).